PROCEED-Labs/proceed/README.md

 ### Starting the Development Code

-> Please note that you need access to the private Environment Configurations repository, if you want to run the authentication & authorization subsystem.

 You can start the development code by running the following commands

 **Management System (with hot reloading):**